Contact us

 In rare instances, acute hepatotoxicity has also led to fatal liver failure.
 Although fatal reactions are rare, they have been documented in severe overdose cases or alcohol interactions.

-Are There Safer Alternatives to Disulfiram for Alcoholism?
+Are There Safer Alternatives to Disulfiram for Alcohol Addiction?

-Yes, there are safer alternatives to Disulfiram for alcoholism that are commonly used in medication-assisted treatment (MAT) to support relapse prevention and reduce alcohol cravings.
-These alternatives work through different mechanisms and have fewer risks compared to Disulfiram.
-These alternatives to Disulforam for alcoholism do not cause severe alcohol-aversive reactions and are safer for individuals with liver concerns or psychiatric conditions.
+Yes, there are safer alternatives to Disulfiram for alcohol addiction that are commonly used in medication-assisted treatment (MAT) to support relapse prevention and reduce alcohol cravings.
+These alternatives to Disulfiram for alcohol addiction do not cause severe alcohol-aversive reactions and are safer for individuals with liver concerns or psychiatric conditions.
 The choice of medication depends on the patient’s medical history, alcohol consumption patterns, and risk factors.

 The alternatives to Disulfiram for alcoholism are:

-- Naltrexone: This opioid antagonist blocks the pleasurable effects of alcohol by inhibiting endorphin release, reducing cravings and the urge to drink.
-A clinical study by Streeton C et al. 2001, titled “Naltrexone, A Relapse Prevention Maintenance Treatment Of Alcohol Dependence: A Meta-Analysis Of Randomized Controlled Trials” shows that Naltrexone reduces relapse rates by up to 36%.
+• Naltrexone: This opioid antagonist blocks the pleasurable effects of alcohol by inhibiting endorphin release, reducing cravings, and the urge to drink.

 Can Therapy Be Used Instead of Disulfiram?